 open/close all folders

-- The Ace: Holds the record of being undefeated in 400 matches around the world.
+- The Ace: Holds the record of being undefeated in 400 karate matches around the world.
 And just to put this out there, he even knows how to play tennis.

 - Adorkable: He gets easily flustered when he's with Sonoko.

-- Charles Atlas Superpower: Through nothing but a harsh, disciplined training in karate that has dominated most of his life, Makoto Kyogoku can defeat a small army of hired thugs, knock out armed criminals and dodge bullets.
+- Charles Atlas Superpower: Through nothing but a harsh, disciplined training in karate that has dominated most of his life, Makoto Kyogoku is capable of defeating armies of armed criminals, dodge bullets, and catch bullets fired around him within face range.

 - Crazy Jealous Guy: Downplayed.
 We don't to see it to great extent since he only appears from time to time, but we can tell from his first appearance that he does not like any guy hitting on Sonoko.

 - The Fashionista: Makoto is a surprisingly good dresser for a Lovable Jock.

 - Genius Bruiser: Makoto is shown to have an astute mind due to his extensive training, being able to identify Kaitou Kid disguised as Sonoko because of a difference in finger lengths.
 This is possible because he can take full dimensions of a person he meets in moments.
 It is a habit of analyzing his opponents physical features with a glance.